 Whether performing a routine surgery or an emergency procedure, you can have confidence that the entire staff at The Veterinary Clinic, P.C. will go above and beyond to ensure that each procedure is thorough and causes as little stress as possible for both you and your pet.

 We are here to answer any questions regarding your pet’s specific surgery and even offer a pre-surgical consultation as an essential part of the process.
-Your veterinarian will also provide you with information on postoperative care to ensure your pet is recovers quickly.
+Your veterinarian will also provide information on postoperative care to ensure your pet is recovers quickly.

 The Veterinary Clinic, P.C. offers the following soft tissue surgical procedures: